ImperialCollegeLondon/Halite/README.md

 5) Run: sudo python3 setup.py build
 6) Run: sudo python3 setup.py install

-This will create the necessary library for Opal to work properly.
+This will create the necessary library for Halite to work properly.
 If still libspud fails to be loaded, make sure that fluidity-dev and python3-spud libraries are installed properly.
 Another option is to perform sudo make install in the root of the spud folder.